25% OFF 3+ ITEMS AT THE KOHZEN SHOP NOW

 6. Reuse the resin: Don’t throw away the resin after one cup!
 You can refill the jar with fresh hot water and steep again 1–2 more times.
 The resin gradually softens with use.
 Eventually, you may even chew on the softened bits gently (they become more gelatinous) to get the very last of the boswellic acids.
 After 2–3 infusions, the resin will be fully spent and can be composted.

 Following these steps lets you easily brew a personal supply of frankincense water.
-You can sip it daily or as needed.
 Store any unused infusion in the fridge and use within 24–48 hours.
 Always use clean containers to prevent contamination.
 (For extra convenience, you can prepare multiple jars and label them by date.)

 Safety and Precautions